 Scabies is an infection of the itch mite Sarcoptes scabiei.
-The itch mite is an eight-legged parasite and not an insect as many people believe.
-Insects have only six legs.
-The itch mite is relatively invisible to the naked eye and is usually only 0.3 millimeters in length.
-The mite is transferred by direct contact with other infected people.
-They can be transferred via clothing and linens, but they only live for 36 hours once detached from a host.
+The itch mite is an eight-legged parasite that is relatively invisible to the naked eye and is usually only 0.3 millimeters in length.
+The mite is transferred by direct contact with other infected people, but they only live for 36 hours once detached from a host.
 Scabies causes severe itching, which is almost always worse at night.
 The itch mite is found in all parts of the world and on all groups of people.

 Norwegian Crusted Scabies